Final | February 2022 | v2.0.1 | OFFICIAL - Public | QGCDG (ICT Strategic Sourcing)

 - markets are analysed and understood

-- the risk in the procurement are identified and mitigated
+- the risk in the procurement is identified and mitigated

 - suppliers are actively managed to deliver ongoing value for money outcomes.